Raj-Lee-Code/Exercise_Twitter/README.md

-# Exercise_twitter
+# Twitter_clone

-A Twitter clone focusing on posting about your exercises.
-Users can login with an account, post, view, edit and delete their own posts as well as add friends to see their posts.
+A Twitter clone letting users log in with an account, post, view, edit, and delete their own posts as well as add friends to see their posts.

 ## Built With
 - Javascript
 - React.JS
 - SupaBase (Postgre SQL)

-To Start App: Clone the git repository and then run "npm run dev" this will create a local server using VITE.
+To Start App: Clone the git repository and then run "npm run dev" This will create a local server using VITE.

 ```
 git clone https://github.com/Raj-Lee-Code/CS361_Microservice.git